Aishwarya-221810309012/my-projects/README.md

 Major-Project Goal: Image Classification Project:

- 1.Created a Neural Network for image classification specifically  to distinguish  between images with and without masks.
+ 1. Created a Neural Network for image classification specifically  to distinguish  between images with and without masks.

- 2.Leveraged machine learning techniques to build a model capable of classifying images into the categories "mask" and "without_masks."
+ 2. Leveraged machine learning techniques to build a model capable of classifying images into the categories "mask" and "without_masks."

 Technologies used: Python,Jupyter Notebook,Google Collab.